Sunday, July 3, 2011

 In most cases, the rule of thumb is to ask yourself if the word is possessive (Tiger Woods' golf clubs, the Green Bay Packers' quarterback, Green Bay's fullback, summer's end).
 If it's not possessive, you probably don't need an apostrophe.

-One more thing: If you said that James owns a green car, you might say that James's car is green.
-It's better to say that James' car is green.
+One more thing: If James owns a green car, you might say that James's car is green or that James' car is green.
 Editors and school teachers will thank you.

 (a book of great stories about the Intimidator)